Play is important for all kids, especially when it’s child-led, meaning the actions, discoveries and inventions feel like a child's own.

 - Let it roll: Keep the project up and running, even if your child's interest ebbs and flows.
 Then, when it's clear they've moved on, break down the show, and try a new project.

 - Cooking play (water, mud, nature treasures, spices)

 Hooked and want to read more?

-Take a minute or two to recall your favorite memories of childhood play—getting back in touch with the feeling you had when you played as a child can help make this concept of child-led feel accessible.
+- Recall your favorite memories of childhood play—getting back in touch with the feeling you had back then can help.

 - Learn more about how play can help us unlock our parent power.